 In 2017, Major League Soccer (MLS) became the first soccer league in the world to use the video assistant referee (VAR) in every game.
 The system – which allows video referees to check decisions made by the on-field officials and also allows the match referee to review decisions on a pitchside monitor – was met with mixed reactions but did increase accuracy according to official bodies.

 In Europe, VAR was initially seen as a novelty (much like the MLS) but by the time it was introduced at the 2018 World Cup finals in Russia, European fans woke up to the reality that VAR was coming and there was nothing they could do about it.

 Lessons from the NFL

 The NFL has been using video technology for over 30 years.
 So when the New England Patriots faced the Los Angeles Rams in the 52nd edition of Super Bowl, no one was remotely concerned about how video replays would delay or impact the outcome of the game.
-Fans were more concerned about checking the latest American football odds before placing their bets for the game.
+Fans were more concerned about checking the latest American football odds at BetOnline before placing their bets for the game.
 However, many people forget that there was a decade-long period of controversy before the kinks were ironed out.